Dennis-Evans/SpLoaded/README.md

 this should be considered a community project so anyone can add code, fix errors, ...

-SOme template code could be useful but this should be keep in derived objects for the most part.
+Some template code could be useful but this should be keep in derived objects for the most part.
 Possiably a template that collects the stored proecure name and parameters, if any, could be added.